BeToast/GammCoombit/README.md

 # GammCoombit
 4x4 Chess-like strategy

-Group Project using Vanilla Javascript with Bootstrap to make a realtime online game.
+Group Project using Javascript, Bootstrap and Google Firebase to make a realtime online game.

 ##### win conditions
  - checkmate the enemy king.